RichGuk/rich.grundy.io/_drafts/rails-continuous-integration-with-semaphore.md

 with every commit you push and branch you create.
 Our script runs things like db:test:prepare, rspec, etc..

-For us, Semaphore offered private repositories at an affordable price with basic plans that handle 5 projects, at the time of writing this, for $39/pm; compare that to Travis CI's base private package at $129/pm.
+For us, Semaphore offered private repositories at an affordable price with basic plans that handle 5 projects for $39/pm - compare that to Travis CI's base private package at $129/pm.

 Getting notified of build failures is important and Semaphore fully supports this.
 By default this is via email but we have our notifications sent to